Quick Integration of Live Chatroom

 {"code":200, "userId":"jlk456j5", "token":"sfd9823ihufi"}

-Step 4.2: Connect to the Chat Server
+Step 4.2: Connect to Chat Server

 RongCoreClient.connect(userToken, timeLimit, new IRongCoreCallback.ConnectCallback(){